 December 12, 2019.

-We arrived at the bus station in Puerto Escondido to be greeted by several police officers – they were really glad to see us.
+We arrived at the bus station in Puerto Escondido to be greeted by several police officers – they were ecstatic to see us.
 “Are the tourists coming back?” they asked.

 We booked into our hotel, Rincón del Pácifico, the same hotel we had stayed at 30 years previously.
-Then it had been $10/night for a room next to the bombe (pump), a bit noisy but great location, right on the beach.
+At that time it had been $10/night for a room next to the bombe (pump), a bit noisy but great location, right on the beach.

 The prices for a room had gone up but the hotel had been expanded thoughtfully, with a covered eating area, an interesting, mostly regional menu and a new tiled bar that curved gracefully into the garden.